-It has been 2½ years since I took ownership of Zodiac, my first guide dog, and during lockdown he really has become my best friend.
+It has been 5 years since I took ownership of Zodiac, my first guide dog, and he really has become my best friend.

 It’s been a life-changing experience – I no longer walk with my head down scanning from side to side, pre-empting the pitfalls that face me, I now walk upright with confidence knowing Zodiac will avoid all the pesky obstacles that are in front of us.

-It is all about the dog!
-I have now got used to people not wanting to know me, people just want to pet my guide dog, say hello to my dog, talk about my dog!
+I’m now used to people wanting to talk to and pet him rather than getting to know me!
 People often ask, “Are you training the dog” to which I reply, “No he’s my guide dog” and that can either be a conversation starter or a complete stopper!
-Now and again I get the reply “But you don’t look blind” – I’m not quite sure what that actually means but I’ve resigned myself to the fact that “I don’t look blind”.
+Now and again I get the reply “But you don’t look blind” – I’m not quite sure what that actually means but I’ve resigned myself to the fact that “I obviously don’t!”.

-It’s definitely not all negative, what I do know is my guide dog has increased my conversations with random people 10-fold, and that can only be a good thing hey!
-I’m no longer invincible because of my guide dog.
-Zodiac certainly initiates far more conversations that I ever could, when we travel on the underground in London, generally people have their face in a newspaper, mobile or a book, occasionally people actually look at him, he brings a smile, a nod or starts a conversation, which is sometimes a breath of fresh air in such a cramped and quiet environment.
+It’s definitely not all negative, what I do know is my guide dog has increased my conversations with random people 10-fold, and that can only be a good thing!
+I’m no longer invisible because of him and he certainly initiates far more conversations that I ever could.
+When we travel on the underground in London, generally people have their face in a newspaper, mobile or a book, occasionally people actually look at him, he brings a smile, a nod or starts a conversation, which is sometimes a breath of fresh air in such a cramped and quiet environment.

 Prior to having my guide dog, my life was a very ‘quiet’.
 I didn’t use a cane and as you will no doubt have noticed it’s very hard ‘catching the eye of a blind man’ to start a conversation, so Zodiac does it for me.
 However, I am very jealous of him as he gets more strokes than me!!

-I travel every week, nationwide, using all forms of transport, normally donning a suit (usually looking very smart I may add) and I get the looks, dog to owner, owner to dog, looking me up and down as I do not fit the stereotypical blind man (whatever that may be I ask myself?).
+I travel every week, nationwide, using all forms of transport, normally donning a suit (usually looking very smart I may add) and I get the looks, dog to owner, owner to dog, looking me up and down as I do not fit the stereotypical blind man (whatever that may be).

-I recall one particular train journey; after being away from home for a few days, I was travelling from Birmingham to Cardiff, accompanied by my guide dog, and a gentleman sitting in the seat opposite started a general conversation about Zodiac.
-20 minutes later he was sharing a bottle or two of wine with me, chewing the fat whilst Zodiac found a comfortable position at my feet.
+I recall one particular train journey; after being away from home for a few days, I was travelling from Birmingham to Cardiff, accompanied by Zodiac, and a gentleman sitting in the seat opposite started a general conversation about him.
+20 minutes later he was sharing a bottle of wine with me and chewing the fat whilst Zodiac found a comfortable position at my feet.
 I don’t think having a cane would have had the same effect, do you?

 Some hotel staff have gone far and above the call of duty to ensure Zodiac relaxes in style after a hard day’s work.
-Supplying beds, food bowls and treats to make his stay as enjoyable as possible….those little touches go along way and I know Zodiac appreciates it.
+Supplying beds, food bowls and treats to make his stay as enjoyable as possible….those little touches go along way and I know he appreciates it.
 However, we sometimes have a little problem when some hotel rooms provide chocolate treats for guests – I’ve got to be on the ball to ensure I eat them before Zodiac detects them…..typical scavenger my boy!
-I would also like to give a shoutout to my local spa and gym, as while I’m on the treadmill, trying in vain to shred a few pounds, Zodiac is enjoying total relaxation in the office with a bed, water and plenty of cuddles provided by the team – talk about the spa treatment!
+I would also like to give a shout out to my local spa and gym, as while I’m on the treadmill trying to shed a few pounds, Zodiac is enjoying total relaxation in the office with a bed, water and plenty of cuddles provided by the team – talk about the spa treatment!

 I still experience the silences, walking along the street listening to others chatting and laughing, in a lift, on a train station and then it stops.
 I know they are looking at me, studying me, but I have now taken to speaking out in those quiet times and sometimes giving people quite a fright by doing so.
 I try to bring humour to my requests or conversation starters, to break the ice and those barriers that people feel are there – just because I’ve lost my sight I haven’t lost my tongue!
 Just remember folks, communication is key for everyone, but even more so when you don’t see very well.